Does your child have a sleep disorder or just trouble sleeping?

-The first thing physicians look at is what's called "sleep hygiene" -- different things that you and your child do to ensure a good night's sleep.
+The first thing physicians look at is what's called "sleep hygiene," which is all the different things that you and your child do to ensure a good night's sleep.
 (You can find more sleep hygiene tips from the National Sleep Foundation).

-Here are some suggestions of things to look at if your child is having sleep difficulties:
+Here are some things to consider if your child is having sleep difficulties:

 - How long is it taking your child to nod off?
 Most children will fall asleep within about 30 minutes.
 If it takes longer, your child may no longer need to be napping or may need a more relaxing bedtime routine.

 - Is the room dark?
 Are electronics put away?

 - Is your child consuming caffeine during the day?